 Alabaster is a softer white with light cream/pale green undertones.
 It’s a great choice for shiplap walls (which are popular in farmhouse style interiors).
 It typically works best with other colors that have warm undertones.

-It looks beautiful in both North and South facing rooms, although it will look even warmer in South or West-facing evening light.
+It looks beautiful in both North and South facing rooms.
+Keep in mind that it will look even warmer in South or West-facing evening light.

 3. Mindful Gray SW 7016